The-Blooket-Hacks/Blooket-Hacks/README.md

 <!-- CONTACT -->
 ## ‎‎ <img width="18" src="https://cdn.discordapp.com/emojis/1035536629407957042"> ‎ ‎ Credits

-• DISCLAIMER: Some of our code is made by other people, and we do not deserve full credit.

 • ‎ <img width="18" src="https://i.ibb.co/XkWwv7D/A63558-E9-8-A93-42-F8-BF87-BA05-D2-EBD817.png"> ‎ cph101 • cph101\#<span>&#x30;&#x30;&#x30;</span>1 • cph101@icloud.com</span>